riot-ci/RIOT/staging/README.md

 Add a comment with a date and a reason, e.g.,

     BROKEN += heart   # 2018/12/24: broken through change in friend API (#12345)

+If a contribution to the main tree fails to build because of a module in staging/, it is perfectly valid to mark that module as "broken".

 ### Advance to main tree